Learning Cloud

 I was somewhat taken by surprise this morning by an article on the radio about the discussion of regulation around blogs.
 There is an active debate in the media about regulation at the moment, with both the printed press and … Continue reading

-Posted in Informal Spaces, Formal Spaces
+Posted in Formal Spaces, Informal Spaces

 Tagged Accountability, Blog, Code of Conduct, Formal Spaces, Freedom of Speech, Informal Spaces, Regulation